allegro/hermes/docs/docs/quickstart.md

 (the first time you publish something you might see 408 Request Time-out status: a lot of machinery needs to warm up, just hit retry)

 Congratulations!
-The message should be delivered to your service or visible via e.g. `http://requestb.in/1isy54g1?inspect`.
+The message should be delivered to your service or visible via e.g. `https://postb.in/b/RrZgu9Lc` (don't forget to refresh the page).

 ## Stopping the system